The best coat storage ideas

 Thanks to the clever freestanding design of these rails, you can simply lean them against any wall and they’ll stay put, so there’s no need to fix them to the plaster with brackets and screws.
 As a result, these coat rails are easy to move around when you change up the look of your hallway, or you can take them with you when you move without damaging your walls.

-For extra storage, keep a look out for a model which comes with a handy shelf on top – this one from Amara (pictured above) is ideal for keeping hats and bags stored away tidily.
+For extra storage, keep a look out for a model which comes with a handy shelf on top – this one from Amazon (pictured above) is ideal for keeping hats and bags stored away tidily.

-Hallway Storage Bench
+Hallway Bench and Coat Stand

 If you’ve been looking for hallway storage ideas that are stylish as well as functional, a storage bench might be just the thing for you.

-Not only can storage benches look like a design feature in their own right (we love this beautiful velvet one from Made.com!) but they’re totally space saving too, providing you with a place to sit, somewhere to store your shoes and somewhere to store your coats simultaneously.
+Not only can storage benches look like a design feature in their own right (we love this beautiful velvet one from Homary!) but they're totally space saving too, providing you with a place to sit, somewhere to store your shoes and somewhere to store your coats simultaneously.

 All this completely eliminates the need for bulky freestanding shoe racks, separate coat storage and hallway chairs, freeing up that all important floor space for you to utilise in different ways - think show-stopping houseplants and quirky wall hangings!